halemade/film_recommendations/README.md

 Further analyses could yield additional insights and improve understanding of the industry:

-- **Analyze the effect of streaming services on box office releases** This modeling could use already available data, such as breed and intake condition.
-- **Explore relationship between physical location and film performance**
+- **Explore ROI for the IMDB information and get more recent data**
+- **Analyze specific subsections, e.g. low budget comedy films **
+- - **Explore the effect streaming services and the recent changes to how studios are releasing on the performance of films **

 ## For More Information